jakepel03/Website2PDF/README.md

 NOTE: Implementation of functionalities is still in progress, so there might be some issues using the website at the moment.

+NOTE: Branch host fixes problems with hosting the website.
+Cache directory is now in repo